 With a claim for punitive damages included in a lawsuit, it is likely that the trial will be split into two parts.
 The first half will address claims for compensatory damages.
 If that case is successful, the second half will address claims for punitive damages, and the victim will have to provide stronger evidence to support his or her case for the additional award.

 Making a case for punitive damages is a complex legal process, and a successful claim can be nearly impossible without the assistance of an attorney who is well-versed in this special area of civil case law.
-Seeking help from an experienced personal injury attorney can ensure that your legal rights are protected and help you maximize your potential compensation after an accident.
+Seeking help from an experienced drunk driving accident lawyer can ensure that your legal rights are protected and help you maximize your potential compensation after an accident.

 The attorneys at the Law Office of Kenneth E. Berger are here to represent victims of DUI crashes and their families, providing legal support and service when you need it most.
-To speak with one of our experienced legal professionals about your accident situation, please call us by phone or click the live chat box on this page right now and arrange a free consultation today.
+To speak with one of our experienced legal professionals about your accident situation, please call us today at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC), or start a live chat 24/7 with a real, live person to arrange a free and confidential consultation.